 Investigational devices that require FDA pre-marketing approval in the United States but have not received such approval may be exported to countries belonging to the European Union, European Economic Area and some other specified countries, provided that the device is intended for investigational use in accordance with the laws of the importing country, has been manufactured in accordance with the FDA's good manufacturing practices or ISO standards, is labeled on the outside of the shipping carton "for export only," is not sold or offered for sale in the United States and complies with the specifications of the foreign purchaser.
-The export of an investigational device for investigational use to any other country prior authorization from the FDA.
+The export of an investigational device for investigational use to any other country requires prior authorization from the FDA.
 An investigational device may be exported for commercial use only as described below, under "Foreign Regulation."

 Drugs.
-A manufacturer of a chemotherapy agent must obtain an amendment of a supplemental new drug application for a chemotherapy product providing for its use with the Delcath system before the system may be marketed in the United States to deliver that agent to the liver or any other site.
-The FDA-approved labeling for both doxorubicin and melphalan does not provide for its delivery with the Delcath system.
-We must partner with the holders of an approved drug application for doxorubicin and melphalan to make this change to the labeling of both agents.
+A manufacturer of a chemotherapy agent must obtain an amendment or a supplemental new drug application for a chemotherapy product providing for its use with the Delcath system before the system may be marketed in the United States to deliver that agent to the liver or any other site.
+The FDA-approved labeling for both melphalan and doxorubicin does not provide for their delivery with the Delcath system.
+It may be necessary to partner with the holders of an approved drug application for melphalan and doxorubicin to make this change to the labeling of both agents.
 We are in discussions with drug companies for this purpose, but we have no assurance that we will reach agreement with these companies or that the FDA will approve the application.
-If this approval is obtained, it would not have a negative effect on the manufacturers of either doxorubicin or melphalan.
+If this approval is obtained, it would not have a negative effect on the manufacturer so of either melphalan or doxorubicin.
 Rather, the drug manufacturer would have the opportunity to expand the use of the drugs as a result of changing their label to include the Delcath labeling.

-Phase III clinical trial protocols using doxorubicin have been approved by the FDA under our investigational new drug application.
-FDA regulations also require that prior to initiating the trials the sponsor of the trials obtain institutional review board approval from each investigational site that will conduct the trials.
-We have received institutional review board approval at the Sydney Melanoma Unit and are seeking the approval of institutional review boards at several other medical centers by assembling and providing them with information with respect to the trials.
+Phase III clinical trial protocols using melphalan and doxorubicin have been approved by the FDA under our investigational new drug application.
+FDA regulations also require that prior to initiating the trials the sponsor of the trials obtain institutional review board ("IRB") approval from each investigational site that will conduct the trials.
+We have received IRB approval from NCI, conditional IRB approval at several sites and are seeking the approval of institutional review boards at additional medical centers by assembling and providing them with information with respect to the respective trials.
+The approved Phase III clinical trial protocols are designed to obtain approval of both new drug labeling and a pre-market approval application providing for the use of melphalan or doxorubicin with the Delcath system.
+The trial protocols were approved by both the FDA division that approves new drugs and the division that reviews applications to market new devices.
+All of the data generated in the trials will be submitted to both of these FDA divisions.